thliebig/openEMS-Project/doc-src/concepts/ports.rst

 ===========

-At the start of a simulation, electric or magnetic fields are introduced into the simulation box, helping establish initial conditions for the system.
+At the start of a simulation, electric or magnetic fields are introduced into the simulation box, applying an initial energy and signal input to the system.
+Some excitations only last one timestep, while most excitations are gradually applied over many timesteps.

 This is done by setting the numerical values of the field at specified Yee cells, according to the specified field type, distribution, weighting functions, and signal waveform.
 This is the purpose of the :func:`AddExcitation` (Python),